-The fresh and somewhat older wind slabs are to be assessed with care and prudence.
+The fresh wind slabs are to be assessed with care and prudence.
 The avalanche prone locations are to be found in particular adjacent to ridgelines and in gullies and bowls, and behind abrupt changes in the terrain.
 Mostly avalanches are small.

-Gliding avalanches are possible in isolated cases.
-Snowpack Danger patterns dp.6: cold, loose snow and wind In some regions 5 to 15 cm of snow, but less in some localities, has fallen above approximately 2000 m.
+Snowpack

+The wind slabs will form in particular adjacent to ridgelines and in gullies and bowls and at elevated altitudes.
 Snow depths vary greatly above the tree line, depending on the infuence of the wind.

-Tendency The wind will be strong at times over a wide area.
-On Friday further wind slabs will form especially in the regions exposed to the foehn wind.
+Tendency

+Fresh wind slabs require caution.